-Vin Diesel Says Brie Larson Is Joining Fast & Furious 10: "Welcome to the Family" - E!
+Vin Diesel Welcomes Brie Larson to Fast & Furious 10 - E!
 Online

 He continued, "You have no idea how timeless and amazing she will be in our mythology.
 Beyond her beauty, her intellect… her Oscar, haha is this profound soul who will add something you might not have expected but yearned for.
 Welcome to the FAMILY Brie. @brielarson"

 E!
-News has reached out for comment from Larson and the film franchise's studio, Universal Pictures, and has not heard back.
+News has reached out for comment from the film franchise's studio, Universal Pictures, and has not heard back.

 Two of Vin's Fast & Furious past co-stars commented on his post.
 Ludacris posted two star emojis, while Jordana Brewster shared four clapping emojis and two red hearts.

-Note: UPDATE: Hours after Vin Diesel shared his post, Brie Larson confirmed she is joining the cast of Fast & Furious 10.
-"Excited doesn't even begin to explain how I feel about joining the Fast family.
-Thank you for welcoming me in with so much kindness and excitement, @vindiesel," she wrote on Instagram, sharing the same photo he posted.